-This information relates to prolotherapy for irritated nerves.
+This information about neural prolotherapy for feet relates to treatment for irritated nerves.
 You can find information related to prolotherapy for ligaments, tendons and joints here.

-Premise: An injury of some sort damages a tissue and following this, the nerves that supplies the damaged tissue becomes irritated.
+The idea behind Neural Prolotherapy it essentially this.
+An injury of some sort damages one of the body’s tissue.
+Following this, the nerves that supply the damaged tissue becomes irritated.
 This irritation can continue long after the original injury has settled and can affect the nerve higher or lower than the injury.
-Results of an irritated nerve can include pain, swelling, altered reflexes and muscle spasm.
+The outcome of an irritated nerve can include pain, swelling, altered reflexes and muscle spasm.

-The mechanism of nerve injury it currently thought to involve a Chronic Constriction Injury (CCI).
-The theory being that, in areas where a nerve passes from one area to another through a hole of some sort (which happens in many, many places) swelling will enlarge the nerve inside these passage ways which have a fixed diameter, causing a ‘strangulation’ of the nerve.
+The mechanism of just how the nerve is injured is a bit mysterious.
+At this time, it is currently thought to involve a Chronic Constriction Injury (CCI).
+Nerves commonly pass from one area to another through a hole of some sort, or around a corner or under some other structure.
+This happens in many, many places.
+If irritation and swelling enlarges the nerve inside these passage ways which have a fixed diameter, it can cause a ‘strangulation’ of the nerve.
 As the blood supply and nerves run around the outside of the nerve bundle, they are most prone to this compression and strangulation.
-This results in malnourishment of the nerve and limits healing of the tissues that the impaired nerve services.
+This may result in malnourishment of the nerve.
+This in turn limits healing of the nerve itself and sometimes the tissues that the impaired nerve services.

 Anabolic effect (repair) on connective tissue

 Reduced cross section of tendon in tendinosis ie tighter bundles of muscle fibres

 Improved architecture of collagen in tendons ie more orderly bunches of connective tissue